-Materials Needed: 1 to 4 ratio of instructor to students (not 1:1 as in tactical training), timing device, signaling device.
+Materials Needed: 1 to 4 ratio of instructor to students, timing device, signaling device.
 This ratio shall not include the instructor running the range exercise.
 Student needs: Firearm, duty gear, reloading device, eye/ear protection.

 Throughout the training, students will load and unload as instructed and begin each stage with the weapon holstered.